top of page

 Once you have all three of these data points, you can use Excel’s IRR function to compare the actual cost of capital across different options.

 Some lenders may require you to repay their loans weekly, or even daily, and this could drain your operating cash fairly quickly.
-They do this to speed up your payback period, and shorten the term; and, while this can look inexpensive, because the interest rate they’re quoting seems low, when you look closely you can see that this type of loan can be much more expensive than other loans.
-You might struggle to generate enough cash flow on a daily or weekly basis – especially if your revenue is irregular – to service their debt in a very short time, which means that your cost of capital is going to be very high.
+They do this to speed up your payback period, and shorten the term.
+While this can look inexpensive because the interest rate they’re quoting seems low, when you do the math you can see that this type of loan can be much more expensive than other loans.

 Interest rates can seem confusing, but if you compare loans on equal footing, it is much more obvious how much they really cost, and which is a better deal.